Defense’s strong 2nd half leads Colts past Packers in OT

-INDIANAPOLIS (AP) — The Indianapolis defense may have turned Aaron Rodgers into a believer Sunday.
+INDIANAPOLIS (AP) — The Indianapolis defense may have turned Aaron Rodgers into a true believer Sunday.

-After allowing three touchdown passes and 28 first-half points, the Colts gave up only three second-half points.
-They also forced a game-changing fumble less than a minute into overtime for a 34-31 victory over Green Bay.
+After allowing three touchdown passes and 28 first-half points, the Colts held one of the NFL’s highest-scoring teams to three second-half points, forced a key fumble less than a minute into overtime and set up Rodrigo Blankship’s decisive 39-yard field goal for a 34-31 over the Green Bay Packers.

-Rodrigo Blankenship won it with a 39-yard field goal with 7:10 remaining.
+“We actually talked in the first quarter and he made it a point to say he didn’t mean it as any disrespect to me,” Pro Bowl linebacker Darius Leonard said, referring to a comment Rodgers made during the week.
+“I told him I didn’t really take it as a disrespect, I took it as a challenge to go out and earn your respect.
+I told him I look for whatever motivates me because that’s my ultimate goal: To win the game and earn the respect of your opponent.”

+Leonard and his teammates certainly lived up to their No. 1 defensive ranking over the final 33 minutes.
+They forced three fumbles and an interception.
+They held Aaron Jones to 41 yards rushing on 10 carries.
+And they limited Green Bay (7-3) to 18 offensive snaps over the final two-plus quarters.

-Indy (7-3) did it with an old-school combination: The offense that played keep-away, a defense that came up with two three-and-outs and a fourth-down stop late in the fourth quarter, and the key turnover in overtime.
+Indy (7-3) did it with an old-school combination: An offense that played keep-away while the defense came up with two three-and-outs in the third quarter and a fourth down stop late in the fourth.

-Philip Rivers was 24 of 35 with 288 yards, three touchdowns and one interception in his 234th consecutive start, tying Eli Manning for the 10th-longest streak in league history.
-Jonathan Taylor had 22 carries for 90 yards in a wild game that included Green Bay scores in the final 10 seconds of each half; Indianapolis erasing a 14-point halftime deficit, then failing to seal the win because of five holding calls on its final drive in regulation.

-Rodgers took full advantage of the second chance, hooking up with Marquez Valdes-Scantling on a 47-yard pass play.
-That took the Packers from the 6-yard line to the Colts 47.
-Seven plays later, Mason Crosby tied the game at 31 with a 26-yard field goal with 3 seconds remaining.

-But Green Bay won the coin toss, Valdes-Scantling lost a fumble when hit by Julian Blackmon on Green Bay’s second play.
-DeForest Buckner recovered and four plays later, Blankenship won it.
+“Looked like a good play by the nickel, he kind of split Allen (Lazard) and Bobby (Tonyan) there,” Rodgers said.
+“But I think the ball was just a little loose.
+That stuff happens.
+He made a big play at the end of regulation to kind of get us going on third-and-10.
+Disappointed for him, disappointed for us.”

-Rodgers was 27 of 38 for 311 yards, three TD passes and one interception.
-Davante Adams had seven catches for 106 yards and one score, and Aaron Jones rushed for another score.
+Rodgers was 27 of 38 with 311 yards, three TD passes and one interception.
+Davante Adams had seven catches for 106 yards and one score while Jones rushed for another score.

-Trailing 28-14, Indy opened the second half by going heavily with the run, taking more than seven minutes off the clock before settling for a 37-yard field goal.

-The Colts closed to 28-25 when Jack Doyle caught a 6-yard TD pass from Rivers and Nyheim Hines scored on a 2-point conversion run.
-They finally tied it when Blankenship made a 32-yard field goal.
+Philip Rivers led the Colts back from a 14-point halftime deficit by going 24 of 35 with 288 yards, three touchdowns and one interception, Former Wisconsin star Jonathan Taylor had 22 carries for 90 yards.

 INJURY REPORT